tsubasakong/agents-deep-research/README.md

 ## Observations and Limitations

+- **Model Choice:**
-* **Model Choice:** If using OpenAI models, we find that the `gpt-4o-mini` is as good if not better at tool selection than `o3-mini` (which is consistent with [this leaderboard](https://gorilla.cs.berkeley.edu/leaderboard.html)).
-Given the speed and cost benefits we therefore advise using `gpt-4o-mini` for the majority of agents in our workflow.
+  - If using OpenAI models, we find that the `gpt-4o-mini` is as good if not better at tool selection than `o3-mini` (which is consistent with [this leaderboard](https://gorilla.cs.berkeley.edu/leaderboard.html)).
+Given the speed and cost benefits we therefore advise using `gpt-4o-mini` as the model for the majority of agents in our workflow.
+  - Some 3rd party agents such as DeepSeek require much clearer instructions about the output instructions even when an output schema is specified.
+You may run into parser errors when using these models and will need to update the agents' system prompts accordingly.
-* **Output Length:** `gpt-4o` and similar models are not particularly good at following guidelines on output length beyond 1,000 words.
-We include an `output_length` parameter to give the user control (especially when responses shorter than 1,000 words are desired).
-Achieving much longer outputs would require us to modify the workflow to have individual agents drafting different sections of the report which are stitched together, and a final proof-reader agent refining the wording.
+- **Output Length:** `gpt-4o` and similar models are not particularly good at following guidelines on output length beyond 1,000 words.
+We include an `output_length` parameter for the `IterativeResearcher` to give the user control but bear in mind that it will likely ignore instructions for more than 1,000 words or ~5 pages.

 ## Ways to Improve Speed and Output

-- [ ] Introduce an initial planning agent before the research loop, which produces a task list that is actively maintained and updated during the research loop
 - [ ] Add caching (e.g. Redis) of scraped web pages to avoid duplication
 - [ ] Implement guardrails to nudge the researcher on from sub-topics that are already well covered
-- [ ] Implement tool use tracking to prevent the researcher from calling the same tool across iterations (e.g. crawling the same website)
+- [ ] Implement tool usage tracking to prevent the researcher from calling the same tool across iterations - usage tracking is already implemented for the `IterativeResearcher`, but not used
-- [ ] Add more specialized research tools (academic paper search, data analysis)
+- [ ] Add more specialized research tools (e.g. Wikipedia search, academic paper search, data analysis etc.)

 ## Author